 How the Collaborative Divorce Process Works

-At the beginning of the collaborative divorce process, each spouse hires a separate attorney with training in collaborative law – with Weinberger Divorce & Family Law Group having many experienced attorneys to help you in the collaborative law process in divorce.
+At the beginning of the collaborative divorce process, each spouse hires a separate attorney with training in collaborative law – with Weinberger Divorce & Family Law Group, LLC having many experienced attorneys to help you in the collaborative law process in divorce.
 The spouses and the attorneys all sign a participation agreement stating that they will use their best efforts to keep the divorce case out of court.
 The collaborative attorneys agree to represent the parties during negotiations and help them reach a settlement agreement, and they also agree to withdraw from the case if either spouse decides to file any court papers other than those necessary to complete an uncontested divorce.
 Limiting attorney representation to the collaborative process allows the attorneys to focus more on resolving the dispute than on strategizing for potential litigation.

 The collaborative team usually includes several people in addition to the divorcing spouses and their attorneys.
 If the case involves a more complex situation, such as distribution of one or more assets requiring valuation, or a disagreement about child custody, the spouses decide together how to obtain and use any necessary professional opinions.
 In most cases, they agree to hire joint experts and share the costs.
 The joint experts agree not to serve as witnesses in any litigation between the couple, and any reports the experts create will not be admissible in court.
 In addition to any necessary joint experts, each spouse may hire a therapist to act as a “divorce coach” and help resolve any potentially overwhelming emotional issues that threaten to sabotage resolution of the case.
 The attorneys and the parties engage in a series of four-way meetings, with the other professionals participating only as necessary.
 During the four-way meetings, the parties exchange all information openly and efficiently, avoiding the need to go through any formal court-regulated discovery procedures.